alexhegit/DLI-PyCUDA/README.md

-# NVDLI-PyCUDA
+# DLI-PyCUDA

-NVDLI Course: Fundamentals of Accelerated Computing with CUDA Python
+DLI Course: Fundamentals of Accelerated Computing with CUDA Python

 - Introduction to CUDA Python with Numba
 - Custom Kernels and Memory Management for CUDA Python with Numba